graceharper/cs4420-fast-ddl-testbed/README.md

 ## Database Description
+All Database code is in the `src` folder.
 There is no proper database, but there are tables on which the DDL operations are run.
 The Naive and Aurora implementations each have separate tables associated with them.

 Each table consists of tuple groups, similar to the FSM logical tiles in class.
 There are multiple tuples to a tuple group and multiple tuple groups to a table.